 Don’t get me wrong, I love a good inspirational quote!
 But sometimes it all feels pretty disconnected from the reality of my everyday existence.
 A bit exhausting.
 Have they seen the state of my kitchen, heard my kids yell at each other, know what it’s like to try to eke out the money to the end of the week, to be trying to keep so many plates in the air at once, to feel this exhausted or overwhelmed?
 And have they heard my inner critic when she really gets going?

 Finding the space to step back, to breathe, to notice and perhaps to find different ways is a luxury we rarely enjoy.
-And yet, if we want to move from surviving to thriving it’s something we desperately need.
+And yet, if we want to unlock thriving for ourselves it’s something we desperately need.

 To ‘step out of the traffic’ in a safe place, in community with others who see, respect and affirm us, and to discover new tools and practices to equip us to do life better.
 How does that sound?

 That’s what Courage to Thrive Step out of the Traffic Workshops are.
 Spaces on the journey for nurture.
 To rub tired feet, tend sore blisters, warm icy hands and drink a cup of coffee round a warm campfire with our travelling companions.
 To discover there are other maps, more reliable boots, more comfortable rucksacks and water and food for the journey, which don’t cost the earth.
 What a relief!

 Step out of the Traffic Workshops can be tailored to different settings and situations – equipping us as individuals in our local community, in our teams and workplaces and as local changemakers.
 Wherever they occur, they draw on themes of: